Featured Practices

 News & Insights

-Go to the postTimothy B. Yoo Named a Top Intellectual Property Lawyer by the Daily Journal for the Second Consecutive Year
+Go to the postTimothy B. Yoo Named Top IP Lawyer for Third Consecutive Year

-Principal Timothy B. Yoo has been recognized on the Daily Journal’s list of Top Intellectual Property Lawyers for the second year in a row.
-Mr. Yoo’s Daily Journal …
+Bird Marella partner Timothy B. Yoo has been recognized in the Daily Journal‘s Top Intellectual Property Lawyers list for the third consecutive year.
+Selected based on his successful …

 - Featured in Cover Story Interview, Legal Times, July 2023